tizonia/tizonia-snap/PACKAGING.md

 E: Could not get lock /var/lib/dpkg/lock-frontend - open (11: Resource temporarily unavailable)
 E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?'
 ```

-This may happen when the Multipass VM has not been used for a while and Ubuntu's `unattended-upgrades` is doing its thing.
+This may happen when the Multipass VM has not been used for a while and
+Ubuntu's `unattended-upgrades` is doing its thing.
+One option is to just drop
+with a shell on the VM and simply wait for the upgrade process to finish, or
-It may be worth just deleting the VM and recreating it.
+even, run apt-get upgrade yourself.
+It all else fails, it may be worth to just
+delete the VM and recreate it.

 - `multipass list` (to list the existing VMs)
 - `multipass delete snapcraft-tizonia` (to mark for deletion the VM created by snapcraft to build tizonia)